kcoats4024/Facial-Detection-and-Recognition/README.md

 - Now the evaluation is ready to be confirmed via the "Confirm" button

 ### Confirm Button:
-- Upon clicking (confirming the prediction is correct) the image will be filed into the corresponding person's folder, which have all been automatically
+- Upon clicking (confirming the prediction is correct), the image will be filed into the corresponding person's folder, which has already been automatically created for all recognizable faces.
+All of these folders are in folder "target_folders"

 ### Show Recognizable Names Button:
+- Upon clicking, a list of all all recognizable faces by the model will be displayed